tking/OneTeraBitClub/README.md

 # OneTerraBitClub

 This is a list of IXPs that are members of the fancy "1 TerraBit Club".
-An IXP can only be member of the "1 TerraBit Club" if the publicly available traffic graphs show a peak traffic of more than 1 Tbps.
+An IXP can only be a member of the "1 TerraBit Club" if the publicly available traffic graphs show a peak traffic of more than 1 Tbps!

 The selected members of the "1 TerraBit Club" are:
 * AMS-IX AMS: https://www.ams-ix.net/ams/documentation/total-stats